reactjs/hi.react.dev/beta/src/pages/learn/rendering-lists.md

 You might be tempted to use an item's index in the array as its key.
 In fact, that's what React will use if you don't specify a `key` at all.
 But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
 Index as a key often leads to subtle and confusing bugs.

 Similarly, do not generate keys on the fly, e.g. with `key={Math.random()}`.
 This will cause keys to never match up between renders, leading to all your components and DOM being recreated every time.
-Not only is this slow, but it will also lose any user input inside the list items.
+Not only is this slow, but it will also lose any user input inside the लिस्ट items.
 Instead, use a stable ID based on the data.

 Note that your components won't receive `key` as a prop.
 It's only used as a hint by React itself.
 If your component needs an ID, you have to pass it as a separate prop: `<Profile key={id} userId={id} />`.